top of page

 "The rabid fans of the band camped out for days to get concert tickets."

-Detailed Meaning of Rabid
+Meaning and Usage of Rabid

 When we use the term "rabid," we emphasize an intensity that goes beyond mere enthusiasm and often borders on fanaticism or obsession.
 A person with a rabid interest or attachment to a particular hobby, sports team, ideology, or belief is characterized by an overwhelming and sometimes irrational devotion.
 This term is often used to convey a sense of intensity that can lead individuals to extreme actions or viewpoints.
 However, it's essential to note that "rabid" can have both positive and negative connotations, depending on the context.
 For example, someone might have a rabid love for a particular music band, indicating their intense passion, while a rabid supporter of a political ideology might exhibit extreme and uncompromising views.

-Example Sentences for Rabid
+Example Sentences Using Rabid

 1. The rabid gamer played for hours on end, without taking a break.